wlreg/excel_attendance_tracker/README.md

 # excel_attendance_tracker assignment
-##Each week of the month on seperate worksheet
+# each week of the month on separate worksheet